 Be mindful of your pain and don’t push yourself too hard.
-And remember, start slow, always stretch, warm up, and cool down.
+And remember to start slow, stretch, warm up, and cool down.

 Eat a Healthy Diet

-Remember, extra weight means extra pain, so think moderation next time you reach for sweets.
+Remember, extra weight means extra pain, so think about moderation next time you reach for sweets.

 Get a Massage

 Massages are not just for the spa.
-Massage therapy can significantly help with pain management by addressing spasms, soreness, stiffness, and helping your body rehabilitate from injuries.
+Massage therapy can significantly help with pain management by addressing spasms, soreness, stiffness, and any injuries.
 It also increases serotonin, which reduces pain naturally, and decreases stress, anxiety, and depression.

 Practice Mindful Meditation

 Studies show that incorporating just three 20-minute sessions of mindful meditation into your week can make a difference in how you perceive pain.
 According to Alex Zautra, professor of clinical psychology at Arizona State University, this is because “pain is not only a physical experience but an emotional one.”
-Meditation reduces stress which eases the nervous systems’ reaction that increases pain.
+Meditation reduces stress and eases the way the nervous system reacts to pain.